 The vessel- a short story by Daisy Willows

 “Every day innocent lives are been taken by war and still there are so many countries where it is illegal to have an Abortion.
 This does not stop Abortions.
 It just increases poor health risks to women who then have to have Illegal Abortions.
-Where is the social justice?”
+Where is social justice?”
 DAISY

-‘Miss Sainte!’ the travel consultant’s hands twitch like a bees feelers, ‘let me get your tickets for London.’ and she is off.
+‘Miss Sainte!’ the travel consultant’s hands twitch like bee feelers, ‘let me get your tickets for London.’ and she is off.
 I’ve always found it amusing how people assume that your life is more exciting than theirs.
 My life had taken on the acrid taste of bourbon.
 Hard decisions require liquor.
-There I was bobbing up and down like a buoy in a sea of bitter.
+There I was bobbing up and down like a buoy in a sea of bitterness.
 Disconnected from all sources of life.
 Waves of nausea threatened to bury me, deep, in an unrefined grave.
 This was my existence until I sobered up.

 The hairs on my arms prick up like ears on stalks, straining to confirm what they’ve heard.
 Shivers rush down my spine.
 Impulsively my hand goes to feel the smooth outline of the documents in my handbag, confirming that the surgery will go ahead.
 I look up from the tropical brochure and nearly fall head first into a pair of dung coloured eyes.
 She’s that close.
 I quickly murmur my thanks and bolt out the door, the wind slamming the door for me